peterberwind/intro-to-functions.js-v-000/README.md

 # => "4.88 meters"
 ```

-Notice that the return value of a Ruby method is the return value for the last line of code that the method evalauted.
+Notice that the return value of a Ruby method is the return value for the last line of code that the method evaluated.

 JavaScript also had a way to wrap lines of code into reusable chunks.
 Instead of calling them methods as we do in Ruby, these wrapped lines of code are called functions.